Any Last Werdz

 "Any Last Werdz" is the second and final single from Eazy-E's EP, It's On (Dr. Dre) 187um Killa.
 It features Kokane and Cold 187um.

 The single was released in 1994 as the follow-up to the popular "Real Muthaphuckkin G's" and was written by Eazy-E, Dirty Red and produced by Above the Law's Cold 187 um.
 Any Last Werdz did find some success on the charts, making it to #69 on the Hot R&B/Hip-Hop Songs and #5 on the Hot Rap Singles.

+Music video

-The music video would be his last before his death.
+The music video features cameos by Bone Thugs-n-Harmony.
+This was the last music video Eazy-E would make before his death.